There are certain distilleries that deserve reverence. The Balvenie is one.

-There are certain distilleries that have earned my reverence.
-The Balvenie is one.
-Never have I purchased a particular release from The Balvenie and found it wanting.
-With every new bottle, when the shipping container cap is removed and the bottle is lifted from its womb, I motion for silence in the room even if no one is there.
+I have yet to purchase a particular release from The Balvenie and found it wanting.
+With every new bottle, when the presentation container cap is removed and the bottle is lifted from its womb, I motion for silence in the room, even if no one is there.
 I want to hear the pop of the cork.
-It deserves to be heard, because it signals the beginning of a promised, enduring goodness.
-The rites and ceremonies for this Madeira Cask were the same, and as anticipated, rightfully due.
+It deserves to be heard because it signals the beginning of a promised, enduring goodness.
+The rites and ceremonies for this Madeira Cask were the same and, as anticipated, rightfully due.

-This whisky is a gem, especially since it is an extremely limited release (one of only a few in a “17 year” collection) and won’t be around for much longer.
+This whisky is a gem, especially since it is an extremely limited release (one of only a few in a 17-year collection) and won’t be around for much longer.
 If you find one, buy it, and then silence the room.